 Private practice clinicians working on behalf of MDE companies conduct the vast majority of C&P exams.

-If you are a veterans law attorney or VA-accredited claims agent seeking an IPE for a veteran you represent, schedule a consultation call (15 minutes, no charge).
+If you are a veterans law attorney or VA-accredited claims agent seeking an IPE for a veteran you represent, schedule a consultation call with me (Dr. Worthen) to ascertain if my services might prove beneficial (15 minutes, no charge), or contact Dr. Worthen via email.

 When writing a C&P exam report, the psychologist places more emphasis on reviewing, analyzing, and rebutting erroneous VA medical examiner opinions.
-But otherwise the examination procedures (assessment methods) and reporting format are the same as a C&P exam.
+But otherwise the examination procedures (assessment methods) and reporting format are the same or very similar to a C&P exam.

 Psychologists in the private sector are independent if they are not VA medical examiners.